INFORMATION FOR TRAVELERS

 5. Traveling and accompanying children

-5.2.1. a parent’s valid for travel identity document with a record of kinship with the child;
+5.2.1. a parent’s valid travel identity document with a record of kinship with the child.

-5.2.2. the birth certificate of the child or a notarised copy thereof, if there is no entry in the parent’s travel document regarding the relationship with the child.
+5.2.2. the birth certificate of the child or a notarized copy therefore if there is no entry in the parent’s travel document regarding the relationship with the child.

-5.3.2 the birth certificate of the child or a notarised copy thereof, if there is no entry in the travel document of the parent regarding the relationship with the child;
+5.3.2 the birth certificate of the child or a notarized copy thereof, if there is no entry in the travel document of the parent regarding the relationship with the child.

-5.3.3. a notarised power of attorney of the other parent (a citizen of Latvia, a non-citizen of Latvia, a citizen of the EU, EEA country or Switzerland or a person who has been granted the status of a stateless person in these countries) for the child to leave the country.
+5.3.3. a notarized power of attorney of the other parent (a citizen of Latvia, Estonia, a non-citizen of Latvia, Estonia, a citizen of the EU, EEA country or Switzerland or a person who has been granted the status of a stateless person in these countries) for the child to leave the country.

 5.4.
 The parents must agree among themselves on the child’s travelling abroad.